The Gallant Hours: Production

-For James Cagney, The Gallant Hours was "a labor of love, a tribute to that wonderful man Admiral William F. 'Bull' Halsey" for himself and his long-time friend Robert Montgomery.
+For James Cagney, The Gallant Hours was "a labor of love, a tribute to that wonderful man Admiral William F. 'Bull' Halsey" for himself and his friend Robert Montgomery.
 Cagney praised Montgomery because he "steered away from big battle scenes and roaring guns.
 We concentrated on Halsey himself, trying to convey some of the tension of high command" in the film.
-In researching his role as Halsey, Cagney interviewed many men who had served under the Admiral, including two interviews with the admiral himself, but he found the role a difficult one, despite the physical similarities between the two men.
-Cagney was very concerned that he not impose any of his usual acting mannerisms on the character of Halsey – on the other hand, despite having met his subject several times, he didn't try to imitate Halsey's mannerisms either.
-As Cagney biographer John McCabe noted: "The film would be utterly boring without Cagney's thoughtful performance.
+In researching his role as Halsey, Cagney interviewed many men who had served under him, including two interviews with the admiral but he found the role a difficult one, despite the physical similarities between the two men.
+Cagney was concerned that he not impose any of his usual acting mannerisms on the character of Halsey – on the other hand, despite having met his subject several times, he didn't try to imitate Halsey's mannerisms either.
+As Cagney biographer John McCabe noted, "The film would be utterly boring without Cagney's thoughtful performance.
 Nowhere in his career had he been called on to do so much by doing so little."
 The Gallant Hours was Cagney's last starring role in a dramatic film until 1981.
 Thereafter he starred in a comedy, One, Two, Three, in 1961, and appeared briefly in the historical drama Ragtime two decades later.

 The Gallant Hours was filmed in black & white at Metro-Goldwyn-Mayer Studios in the spring of 1959, with some exterior scenes shot in San Diego.
 The film employed a new construction technique to make the interior battleship shots easier to move and light: the walls of sets were hung from overhead grids to enable them to swing in and out as needed.
 Working titles for the film were "Bull Halsey" and "The Admiral Halsey Story".
 The studio rented a four-engined Sikorsky VS-44A, N41881, named "Mother Goose", from Catalina Air Lines, Inc., and painted it in wartime camouflage to depict Halsey’s flight from Pearl Harbor to Noumea to take over command of forces in the South Pacific Although the studio had promised to repaint the flying boat after the production, this did not happen, and the airline had to restore the civilian livery itself.

-It had its world premiere in Washington, D.C., on May 13, 1960, sponsored by the Navy League, and was released generally on June 22, 1960, in New York City.
+The film had its world premiere in Washington, D.C., on May 13, 1960, sponsored by the Navy League, and was released generally on June 22, 1960, in New York City.